 To complete this list, you many choose from the five items shown and/or any of the items in the other four lists to suit your desired challenge level – and do more if you like!
 Individual beginner and binocular list objects count as a single item.
 Intermediate list objects count as two.
 Advanced list objects (must meet full criteria for an object) count as four.

 To receive the award pin this year you must photograph at least 12 items, according to the rules above while you are at OSP.

-When finished bring your record of observations to the Observing Program table next to the Information Tent to receive your pin.
+When finished, bring your record of observations and images to the Observing Program table next to the Information Tent to receive your pin.
 Please check the information tent for updates on when the Observing Program table will be staffed, and where it is going to be for the next session.
 Typically it will be manned later in the afternoon.